pester/Pester/docs/Invoke-Pester.md

 on every test.

-To help with test design, Invoke-Pester includes a CodeCoverage parameter that lists commands, functions, and lines of code that did not run during test execution and returns the code that ran as a percentage of all tested code.
+To help with test design, Invoke-Pester includes a CodeCoverage parameter that lists commands, classes, functions, and lines of code that did not run during test execution and returns the code that ran as a percentage of all tested code.

 Invoke-Pester, and the Pester module that exports it, are products of an